Good stuff

 It’s Volvo’s luxury saloon, exactly 5m long with a limo-like wheelbase and a reassuring sense of authority.
 Actually, saloon isn’t quite right.
 The ES90 sits higher than usual, which challenges the proportions somewhat.
 It’s more of a… saloon-over.

-Rivals include the Audi A6 e-tron, BMW i5 and iX, Lucid Air, Mercedes EQE, Porsche Taycan, and the upcoming Polestar 5.
+Rivals include the Audi A6 e-tron, BMW i5 and iX, Mercedes EQE, Porsche Taycan, Lucid Air and the upcoming Polestar 5.
 Two specifications are available, Plus and Ultra, with prices starting at £69,760 for the former, £79,160 for the latter.
 That brings desirable additions such as an electrochromic roof, Bowers & Wilkins audio upgrade, and active air suspension.

-Looks like a taxi, don’t you think?
+Looks much better now, don’t you think?

 It’s also not without its quirks.
 It sits unusually high, with a raised H-point, and has a fastback rather than a conventional boot.
 Volvo’s explanation for this uncharacteristic piece of category busting is to combine the driving position and ground clearance of an SUV with something classically noble.
-Note, though, that it’s very aerodynamically efficient, cleaving the air with a drag co-efficient of 0.25.
-The barn door aero of those classic Seventies and Eighties Volvos is a thing of the past.
-It’s also sustainable: Volvo says about 63 per cent of the ES90 is made of recycled materials.

 Presumably an electric Volvo is a bit more sprightly, too.

 Indeed.
 Three powertrain options are available in two battery sizes.
-As is the modern way, the ES90 represents an improvement over the EX90 – launched barely a year ago – in terms of energy management software and in the hardware.
+As is the modern way, the ES90 represents an improvement over the EX90 – launched barely a year before – in terms of energy management software and in the hardware.
 New adapative charging software comes from a company called Breathe Battery Technologies, which Volvo’s venture capital arm recently invested in.

-Very socially responsible.
 Stats, please...

 The rear motor is a permanent magnet one that does the heavy lifting; the front one is asynchronous, magnet-free, and adds extra torque up front when required.
 There’s a new cooling system, revised inverter and power module, and reduced torque losses, claims Volvo.